inform-us/requirements_specifications/rules/targets.md

 7. Fluid Balance (fluid balance target to achieve by end of calendar day (UNIT = ml, integer)) - options: (i) set target number; (ii) not applicable; (iii) other (comment) +/- free text entry
 8. RASS (Richmond Agitation Sedation Score (UNIT = nil; 10 point scale (-5 to +4))) - options: (i) set target number; (ii) not applicable; (iii) other (comment) +/- free text entry

-- the 8 physiological metrics are independent of each other, but for the 'all target set' metric to be met, ALL the 8 physiological targets need to have had an entry made within the designated time frame (vide infra)
+- the 8 physiological metrics are independent of each other, but for the 'all targets set' metric to be met, ALL the 8 physiological targets need to have had an entry made within the designated time frame (see below)
-- the 'all target set' metric has a binary output: (1) SET (all targets set within time frame) or (2) NOT SET
+- the 'all targets set' metric has a binary output: (1) SET (all targets set within time frame) or (2) NOT SET
 - there are no corresponding targets for this metric

 ## EPIC Flowsheets